 - Placement and labeling of equipment.

-What is more interesting is that these drawings also help with BIM coordination.
+These drawings also support BIM coordination.
 Consequently, spatial conflicts decrease that might otherwise compromise access to protective equipment and cable safety.

 Utilization of Innovative Technologies in Prevention